New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Navigating the financial landscape in retirement can be daunting for many.
 Fortunately, with various financial solutions such as lifetime mortgages, home equity release, and retirement interest-only mortgages, retirees can leverage the value in their homes to supplement their retirement income.
 It’s worth discussing the offerings from financial institutions such as the Principality Building Society, Newcastle Building Society, Bank of Scotland, Nottingham Building Society, and the West Bromwich Building Society.

 Let’s start with lifetime mortgages.
 A lifetime mortgage is a loan secured on your home that does not need to be repaid until you die or move into long-term care.
 It is typically available to homeowners aged 55 or over, and the loan is usually repaid after the sale of your home.
-For instance, the Principality Building Society provides a competitive lifetime mortgage scheme to give retirees the freedom to enjoy their golden years without financial stress.

 Next, we look at home equity release, another borrowing type for older homeowners.
 Essentially, it allows you to release a tax-free lump sum from the value of your property without needing to move.
 It’s a viable financial planning tool for homeowners with substantial equity tied up in their homes and looking for ways to bolster their income in retirement.
 The Newcastle Building Society has a record of providing seniors with solid home equity release options.